Mathematics, Statistics & Geometry

 Frequently Asked Questions

-It is a sequence of numbers where each term after the first is found by multiplying the previous term by a fixed, non-zero number called the 'common ratio'.
+It is a numerical pattern where each subsequent term is generated by multiplying the previous term by a fixed, non-zero value known as the common ratio.

-If the common ratio (r) is a fraction between -1 and 1, the sequence numbers get smaller and smaller.
-Eventually, they become so small that adding an infinite number of them together still results in a finite sum.
+If the multiplier is a fraction between -1 and 1, the terms progressively shrink toward zero.
+They eventually become so infinitesimally small that adding an infinite number of them together results in a capped, finite total.

-Yes.
-If the absolute value of the ratio is 1 or greater, the numbers keep growing.
-If you try to add an infinite amount of them, the sum explodes to infinity (it diverges).
+If the absolute value of the multiplier is 1 or greater, the numbers continuously expand.
+Attempting to sum an infinite amount of these terms causes the total to explode to infinity.